Sleep Apnea Life Insurance – Great Rates are Available

 Oxygen Saturation.
-Oxygen saturation is measured by a skin sensor.
+A skin sensor measures oxygen saturation.
 Normal levels are greater than 90%.

-Levels of less than 90% for a prolonged period of time typically indicate sleep apnea.
+Levels of less than 90% for a prolonged period typically indicate sleep apnea.

 Chest Activity – The sleep study measures heart rate and patterns while sleeping.

-Keep in mind that these are just sample underwriting guidelines as every life insurance case is different.
+Remember that these are sample underwriting guidelines, as every life insurance case differs.

 We take the time to learn about your medical history.

-We then shop your medical information out to multiple life insurance companies in order to obtain the best possible life insurance rates for you.
+We then shop your medical information to multiple life insurance companies to obtain the best possible rates.

 There is never any pressure or obligation with our life insurance service.

-We’ll give you the information you need in order to make an informed decision about your life insurance.
+We’ll give you the information you need to decide about your life insurance.